dojo/cli-build-widget/README.md

 ### Legacy

 To build custom elements for legacy environments use the `--legacy` or `-l` flag.
-For custom elements built with the legacy flag will need to include the polyfill for the [native shim](https://github.com/webcomponents/custom-elements/blob/master/src/native-shim.js).
+Custom elements built with the legacy flag will need to include the polyfill for the [native shim](https://github.com/webcomponents/custom-elements/blob/master/src/native-shim.js).

 ### Eject